From Rows to Reasoning: A Retrieval-Augmented Multimodal Framework for Spreadsheet Understanding: Framework Overview

 \subsection{Multimodal Embedding Layer}

-For text-based units, FRTR serializes contextual information such as headers and indices, preserving spatial cues: \begin{itemize}[label=\textbullet] \item Rows: include column headers. \item Columns: include row indices. \item Windows: preserve $s \times s$ spatial layout. \end{itemize} These are embedded via the text encoder.
-Image units (charts, receipts, diagrams) are embedded using the vision branch of the same model, ensuring a shared latent space.
-This allows queries such as “Q4 revenue trends” to retrieve both numerical data and corresponding charts.
+For text-based units, FRTR serializes contextual information such as headers and indices, preserving spatial cues: \begin{itemize} \item Rows: include column headers. \item Columns: include row indices. \item Windows: preserve $s \times s$ spatial layout. \end{itemize} These are embedded via the text encoder.
+Image units such as charts, receipts, and diagrams are embedded using the vision branch of the same model, ensuring a shared latent space.
+In our implementation, we encode images as base64 and pass them to the Titan Image-v1 embeddings API to generate embeddings.
+This allows queries such as "Q4 revenue trends" to retrieve both numerical data and corresponding charts.
 Generated embeddings $\mathbf{v}_u$ are stored in a unified vector field that holds both text and image representations.
 This unified field enables cross-modal retrieval within a single index, maintaining simplicity and generality.